15 Healthy Snacks For Toddlers (healthy snacks kids will enjoy)

 This one takes a bit of prep work so I make a big batch and throw them in the freezer so there's always some on hand.
 Always.
 Take them out, throw them in your purse and it's a snack on the go.
 We rock cherry vanilla energy bites, or chocolate coconut energy balls the most frequently.
 Note that these are very fruit based, meaning, this is a great place to add in some of the collagen powder!

-We go with plain greek yogurt in this house and to it I add berries, flax seed, a touch of maple syrup and some granola.
+We go with plain greek yogurt in this house and add berries, flaxseed, a touch of maple syrup, and some granola.
 She devours it- and makes a huge mess while doing so .. why do they have to touch their chests when they eat yogurt?!

 Crackers, Cheese & Fruit

 I feel like this is the most classic of toddler snacks!
 But they all love it.
 Use whatever you have on hand and throw it on a plate.
 I normally add avocado also because my little one adores it.

 My daughter loves smoothies so we share one every day (sometimes I think we live off them!).
 Lately, instead of having hers in her cup she will only drink it out of mine if we share (kids are odd!).
 So I whip up a big batch of my favorite shake and this way I know she's getting a ton of nutrients in one snack.

 Hard-boiled Eggs & Avocado Mash On Crackers

-Make some green eggs by mashing together hard boiled eggs and avocado.
-Spread it onto a cracker for a tasty snack.
+Make some green eggs by mashing together hard-boiled eggs and avocado.
+Spread it onto a cracker for a tasty and completely filling snack.